What, last time this post was on top, more than a year ago! My bad. Bump for spring sale season 2016!

 This thread should be about the shops that all of you, our esteemed WildSnow readers, have EXPERIENCED to be good.
 Please keep most comments as those of customers.

 Also, everyone, if you see any backcountry skiing oriented shops suggested that no longer exist or have become lame, let me know.
+We should keep the comment string curated so it’s helpful rather than a slog.

 I’ll admit we’ve bashed ski shops now and then here, but with good reason, as I hear seemingly endless stories of botched shop work and poor customer service.
 Nonetheless, GOOD SKI SHOPS EXIST and here is the place to list them.